antima123-bit/Smart-Contract2024/README.md

 This repository contains a comprehensive e-commerce system implementation with features including product management, cart functionality, order placement, product recommendations, and price modification using the Sawtooth wave.
 It also includes a predictive model for product recommendations and visualizations to analyze product orders.

 ## Tables of Contents
-🌟 Features /n
+1.Features
-🌟 Setup
+2.Setup
-🌟 Usage
+3.Usage
-🌟 Model Training and Evaluation
+4.Model Training and Evaluation
-🌟 Sawtooth Wave Modification
+5.Sawtooth Wave Modification
-🌟 Visualizations
+6.Visualizations
-🌟 Files Description
+7.Files Description
-🌟 License
+8.License

 ## Features
 1. Product Management: Add, remove, update, and display products.